House of Assembly of Barbados

 The House of Assembly of Barbados is the lower house of the bicameral Parliament of Barbados.
 It has 30 Members of Parliament (MPs), who are directly elected in single member constituencies using the simple-majority (or first-past-the-post) system for a term of five years.
 The House of Assembly sits roughly 40–45 days a year and is presided over by a Speaker.

 The Barbadian House of Assembly chamber is located in the east-wing of The Public Buildings on Broad Street, in Bridgetown, Barbados.

+History

+The genesis of a legislature in Barbados was introduced by Governor Henry Hawley, creating a structure of governance to Barbados, itself patterned after the Parliament of England).
+The then unicameral Parliament originally was tasked with establishing a system of laws and was completely under the domination of the island's planter-class.
+The first meeting of the Barbados Assembly was held in 22 June 1639 making it the third oldest legislature in the Americas (behind the Virginia General Assembly and Bermuda House of Assembly), and is among the oldest in the Commonwealth of Nations.

 Oath of affirmation

 Under section 59 of the constitution, before entering upon the functions of his office, the MPs must take the oath of allegiance to Barbados.

 Next election

 The Constitution of Barbados reads, in part: